-On the Closing Date, in connection with the consummation of the Business Combination, the Company entered into that certain Amended and Restated Registration Rights Agreement (the "Registration Rights Agreement") with PSAC, the Sponsor, EarlyBirdCapital, Inc., and certain FF shareholders (collectively, with each other person who has executed and delivered a joinder thereto, the "RRA Parties"), pursuant to which the RRA Parties are entitled to certain registration rights in respect of the registration sughts Agreement.
+On the Closing Date, in connection with the consummation of the Business Combination, the Company entered into that certain Amended and Restated Registration Rights Agreement (the "Registration Rights Agreement") with PSAC, the Sponsor, EarlyBirdCapital, Inc., and certain FF shareholders (collectively, with each other person who has executed and delivered a joinder thereto, the "RRA Parties"), pursuant to which the RRA Parties are entitled to certain registration rights in respect of the registrable securities under the Registration Rights Agreement.
 The material terms of the Registration Rights Agreement are described in the section of the Proxy Statement entitled "Certain Agreements Related to the Business Combination-Registration Rights Agreement," which is incorporated herein by reference.